 J. Gresham Machen (1881–1937) stands as one of the most courageous and intellectually formidable defenders of orthodox Christianity in the modern era.
 A New Testament scholar, Presbyterian theologian, and cultural apologist, Machen’s impact stretched far beyond the ivory towers of academia.
 His career was marked by a deep commitment to truth, clarity in public witness,…

-Book Review: Christian Manifesto by Francis Schaeffer
+Book Review: A Christian Manifesto by Francis Schaeffer

 Book Review: The Great Evangelical Disaster by Francis Schaeffer